kmac420/stock-dependencies-for-woocommerce/stock-dependencies-for-woocommerce/readme.txt

 Install the WooCommerce Stock Dependencies plugin

-1. Download and install the plugin from the [release page](https://github.com/kmac420/stock-dependencies-for-woocommerce/releases) or install directly from the WordPress plugin directory.
+1. Download and install the plugin from the [release page](https://github.com/kmac420/stock-dependencies-for-woocommerce/releases) or install directly from the [WordPress plugin directory](https://wordpress.org/plugins/wc-stock-dependencies).
 1. Activate the plugin.
 1. In your WordPress admin, navigate to the Products listing page and select a product to configure.
 1. Enable stock dependencies.
 1. For simple products, edit the product and navigate to the Inventory tab and check the "Add stock dependency" checkbox.
-1.1.
 Add the SKU and the quantity for each product or variation on which this product is dependent.
 1. For variable products, edit the product and navigate to the Variations tab and check the "Add stock dependency" checkbox for each variation.
-1.1.
 Add the SKU and the quantity for each product or variation on which this product variation is dependent.

 == Frequently Asked Questions ==